-Every living space is an amalgamation of personalities that live in it.
-Even if there are only the two of you, it’s important to agree on how to decorate your home.
+Every living space is a reflection of the personalities that live in it.
+Whether it’s for a small family or for a larger group, it’s important to agree on how to decorate your home.

-- Discuss design sensibilities.
+Discuss design sensibilities.
 Before you begin decorating, think about how the individuality of family members could be reflected in your decor.
 Create a sample board showing photos of your ideal home space.
 Include a paint or fabric swatch beside each picture to help family members visualize the design.

-- Agree to disagree.
-Chances are, you won’t agree on every decoration!
+Agree to disagree.
+Chances are, you won’t agree on every decoration.
 That’s alright, because differences in taste make home aesthetics more interesting.
 Incorporating family members’ input makes them feel that they’re part of the decision-making process.